zhouwg/kantv/README.md

 - Record online TV to automatically generate videos (useful for short video creators to generate short video materials but pls respect IPR of original content creator/provider); record online TV's video / audio content for gather video / audio data which might be required of/useful for AI R&D activity

-- AI subtitle(Real-time English subtitle for English online-TV(aka OTT TV) by the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>)(<a href="https://github.com/zhouwg/kantv/issues/64">PoC finished on Xiaomi 14</a>.
-Xiaomi 14 or other powerful Android mobile phone is HIGHLY required/recommended for real-time subtitle feature otherwise unexpected behavior would happen)
+- AI subtitle(real-time English subtitle for English online-TV(aka OTT TV) by the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>), pls attention Xiaomi 14 or other powerful Android mobile phone is HIGHLY required/recommended for AI subtitle feature otherwise unexpected behavior would happen

 - 2D graphic performance